andreasmuelder/guidance/README.md

 ### Gsm8k example
 Notice that the calculator is just called seamlessly during generation.
-Here is a more realistic exampe of the model solving a gsm8k question:
+Here is a more realistic example of the model solving a gsm8k question:

 ```python
 @guidance